BYOC Requirements

 Operating System

-• Swap memory needs to be disabled.
+• Swap memory must be disabled.

-• Package auto-updates need to be disabled.
+• Package auto-updates must be disabled.

 CUDA Toolkit